February 9–10, 2010 North American blizzard: History

 This storm appeared similar to the North American blizzard of 2005 because it redeveloped off the Atlantic coast and intensified into a powerful nor'easter.
-This storm began around Big Bend of Texas on the morning of the 8th.
-It moved northeast and reached the Tennessee Valley on the morning of the 9th.
+This storm began around Big Bend of Texas on the morning of February 8.
+It moved northeast and reached the Tennessee Valley on the morning of February 9.
 At 7 p.m.
-EST on the 9th, it was located near Charleston, South Carolina.
-It then moved north-northeast, near Norfolk, Virginia at 1 a.m.
-EST on the 10th, Georgetown, Delaware at 7 a.m.
-EST, Atlantic City, New Jersey at 10 a.m.
-EST, and just east of Seaside Heights, New Jersey at 4 p.m.
-EST. The low pressure system then drifted slowly east the rest of the afternoon into the overnight of the 10th.
+EST, it was located near Charleston, South Carolina.
+It moved north-northeast on February 10, passing Norfolk, Virginia at 1 a.m.
+EST; Georgetown, Delaware, at 7 a.m.
+EST, Atlantic City, New Jersey, at 10 a.m.
+EST, and just east of Seaside Heights, New Jersey, at 4 p.m.
+EST. The low-pressure system then drifted slowly east into the afternoon and night.

 Impact

-Because this storm affected some of the same areas that already received historic snow totals from the February 5–6, 2010 North American blizzard, it only exacerbated the cleanup process, with cities still being paralyzed from the last storm.
-Numerous cities shattered their seasonal snowfall records as of February 11, including the following (more snow fell at each of these locations later that month):
+The storm affected some of the same areas that already received historic snow totals during the February 5–6, 2010 North American blizzard, slowing cleanup.
+Numerous cities shattered their seasonal snowfall records as of February 11, including:

-On February 11, BWI and Dulles airports set new all-time daily snow depth records of 34 in and 26 in, respectively.
+On February 11, BWI and Dulles airports set new daily snow depth records of 34 in and 26 in, respectively.

-There were also few places for city workers to put the plowed snow, since there are significant restrictions on dumping snow into bodies of water within most jurisdictions.
+There were few places for city workers to put the plowed snow, since there are restrictions on dumping snow into bodies of water within most jurisdictions.
 Baltimore used empty parking lots, city parks, and the Pimlico Race Course.
-It resorted to dumping the snow in the Inner Harbor after securing permission to do so from the Maryland Department of the Environment.
+It dumped the snow in the Inner Harbor after securing permission to do so from the Maryland Department of the Environment.

 The National Weather Service issued blizzard warnings from Washington, D.C., to Long Island, including New York City, as well as the entire Philadelphia metro area and the entire states of Maryland, Delaware, and New Jersey.
 Winter storm warnings for heavy snowfall were posted from Illinois to Massachusetts, and the federal government was closed for the third day in a row (and was closed again the next day, February 11).
-Many schools were closed, from those in the Washington, D.C. area, through Philadelphia, and into New York City (only the third snow day for New York City Public Schools since 2003).
+Many schools were closed, from those in the Washington, D.C., area, through Philadelphia, and into New York City (only the third snow day for New York City Public Schools since 2003).

-A conference on consequences of global climate change sponsored by the Center for American Progress, the Global Implications of Climate Migration, scheduled for February 11 in Washington, DC, was postponed.
+A conference on consequences of global climate change sponsored by the Center for American Progress, the Global Implications of Climate Migration, scheduled for February 11 in Washington, D.C., was postponed.